OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Reveal Effect
+# 🐞 Creating a CSS-Only Expanding Card with a Reveal Effect

 This document details the creation of an expanding card using only CSS.
-The card initially displays a concise title and image; upon hover, it expands to reveal additional content.
-We'll use pure CSS3, avoiding JavaScript for a lightweight and performant solution.
+The card reveals additional content upon hover, offering a smooth and engaging user experience.
+We'll achieve this effect using CSS transitions and transforms.
+No JavaScript is required.

-## Description of the Styling
+**Description of the Styling:**

-This effect leverages CSS transitions and transformations to achieve a smooth expanding animation.
-The card's height dynamically adjusts on hover, revealing hidden content.
-We'll also style the card for visual appeal using box-shadow and subtle gradients.
+The card features a simple design.
+On hover, the card expands horizontally, revealing hidden content.
+This expansion is coupled with a subtle opacity change to further enhance the visual effect.
+The styling is clean and modern, easily adaptable to various themes.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>